 The state-by-state picture

-As of late April 2026, the state situation for Kalshi — the most legally-tested prediction-market platform — breaks down roughly as follows.
+As of mid-2026, the state situation for Kalshi, the most legally-tested prediction-market platform, breaks down roughly as follows.
 Polymarket US is not a live player in most of this litigation because it remains invite-only and is not currently the target of enforcement actions.
 What affects Kalshi now will probably affect Polymarket US when it rolls out more widely.

 Available without meaningful restriction

-Roughly 42 states allow Kalshi to operate without active legal challenge as of April 2026.
+Around 40 states allow Kalshi to operate without active legal challenge as of mid-2026.
 This includes most of the South, the Midwest, and much of the West.
 In these states, you can sign up, fund your account, and trade.
-The absence of challenge is not a guarantee — state regulators can and do change their positions — but for now these states are operationally clean.
+The absence of challenge is not a guarantee, state regulators can and do change their positions, but for now these states are operationally clean.

 Active state-level challenges with mixed outcomes